 Pepperdine University School of Law, J.D. candidate, 2012 (transferred to UCLA School of Law)

-University of Wisconsin-Madison, bachelor’s degree in journalism and German, Phi Beta Kappa, 1988
+University of Wisconsin-Madison, B.A., Journalism and German, Phi Beta Kappa, 1988

 - Honors thesis

 Rheinische Friedrich-Wilhelms-Universität Bonn, Germany (junior year abroad), 1986-87

 Extern to Judge Consuelo Bland Marshall, U.S. District Court, Central District of California, Spring 2013

 Extern to Judge Sandra R. Klein, U.S. Bankruptcy Court, Central District of California, Summer 2012

 “PAGA Priorities Should Become Clearer in 2018,” Los Angeles Daily Journal, January 19, 2018